BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ```

 **MySQL DB**\
-The DCG has another interface with the MySQL DB.
+The DCG has another interface which is the MySQL DB.
 Consider an ordinary user checks out a sub-DCG from the MySQL DB, works on it and saves it into the MySQL DB.
 The user modifications may include some nodes but data corresponding to some other nodes may remain the same.
 Hence, the DCG needs to determine the modified nodes.